addyosmani/backbone-fundamentals/index.md

 } );
 ```

-3. When the `text!` prefix is used for a dependency, RequireJS will automatically load the text plugin and treat the dependency as a text resource.
+3. When the `text!` prefix is used for a dependency, Require.js will automatically load the text plugin and treat the dependency as a text resource.
 A typical example of this in action may look like..

 ```javascript
 require(['js/app', 'text!templates/mainView.html'],